Think it. Feel it. Shoot it.

 Sony BVH-3100PS

+Let me introduce you to our old friend.
 This machine gets its own page on our web-site – it is good to highlight because they are now hard to find.
+Students who have never seen (or sometimes it seems, even heard of video tape) are amazed when they see what they regard as a dinosaur come to life.

-We use it mainly to make digital copies, either onto tape or capture as a digital file.
-It is increasingly difficult to find one in reliable working order, that is one reason why ours’ is so popular.
+We use it mainly to make digital copies, either onto tape or captured as a digital file.
+It is increasingly difficult to find one in reliable working order, which is one reason why ours is so popular.
+It is available to hire on-site for a day rate basis of £120.00.
+Occasionally it has gone out for a few days, but it requires special care.

 A VCR, or videocassette recorder, is a device used to play and record videos on videocassettes.